Clark124/stockchart-react-h5/README.md

 ```

 ### contact
-if you has some question, can contact with me
+if you has some question, can contact with me.
+if you need ,also could contact with me

-QQ:53799906  wecheat:clark0124
+#### QQ:53799906  wecheat:clark0124

 ##### more options and api will update in future

+##### react-native or wecheat edition for stockchart will published in future